What Is a Blood Clot?

 It is important to note that these symptoms only apply to the limbs.
 A blood clot can also form in the heart where you will experience difficulty breathing, sweating, and extreme pain in the arms and chest.
 The brain is also an area to be concerned with as the symptoms include weakness, seizures, and issues with speech or vision.

 Any of these signs is a good enough reason to call 9-1-1 immediately.
 Finally, the kidneys can form clots, which prevent them from removing waste properly from the body.
-This type of clotting manifests itself in forms of high blood pressure, vomiting, nausea, blood in urine and pain in the thighs or belly.
+This type of clotting manifests itself in forms of high blood pressure, vomiting, nausea, blood in urine, and pain in the thighs or belly.

-Your doctor will be able to perform tests, such as a non-invasive ultrasound to determine the problem.
-Even if it is not a blood clot, you still want the peace of mind knowing that everything is alright.
-These tests can only be performed in a clinic, so you need to go immediately.
+Your doctor will be able to perform tests, such as a non-invasive vein mapping ultrasound to determine the problem.
+Even if it is not a blood clot, you still want peace of mind knowing that everything is alright.
+These tests can only be performed in a vein clinic, so you need to go immediately.
 Time is of the essence when dealing with a blood clot, so you should seek a diagnosis posthaste.

-Know Exactly Who to Call If you have any questions about your vein health, do not hesitate to contact Gilvydis Vein Clinic in Geneva through our online form today.
+If you have any questions about your vein health, do not hesitate to contact Gilvydis Vein Clinic in Geneva through our online form today.
 Our team can perform a screening to ensure your veins and arteries are healthy.